MinamiKitsune/flask-api/README.md

 ## Requirements
 Install python from https://www.python.org/

+## Create the database
+Open a terminal or command prompt and run the 'createDatabase.py' file to create the sqlite database

 ## How to set up the virtual environment for testing (This only needs to be done once)
 Open a terminal or command prompt in the location of the application.